duanzhiihao/lossy-vae/README.md

 # Lossy Image Compression using Hierarchical VAEs

-This repository contains the authors' implementation of several deep hierarchical VAE-based methods related to lossy image compression. \
+This repository contains authors' implementation of several deep learning-based methods related to lossy image compression. \
 This project is under active development.

 - [Models](#models)